706-419-3883

 How to Make Low-Sodium Diets Ineffective

 Many individuals who have high blood pressure are salt sensitive.
 They retain more sodium than normal.
 Sodium and salt restriction help to reduce blood pressure levels in these individuals.
 Right?
 Correct, unless they are engaged in shift work or follow an irregular schedule.
 Evidence please!
 Blood pressure usually decreases when we sleep.
-When researchers fed a low-salt diet to mice that had a disturbed sleep-wake cycle (circadian rhythms), the low sodium diet was ineffective in reducing blood pressure.
+When researchers fed a low-salt diet to mice that had disturbed sleep-wake cycles (circadian rhythms), the low sodium diet was ineffective in reducing blood pressure.
 It actually caused narrowing of their blood vessels.1 This is early evidence but it suggests that sometimes disturbed circadian rhythms can nullify some benefits of therapeutic diets.

 Low potassium intake is another factor that sabotages the beneficial effect of a low-sodium diet on hypertension.
 Indeed, potassium intake is just as important as sodium-restriction in helping to reduce an elevated blood pressure.
 Additionally, a potassium-rich diet improves the ability of the kidneys to excrete water and sodium.2 Fresh and frozen fruits and vegetables are rich in potassium.
 The more they are processed, the more they lose the beneficial potassium-to-sodium ratio.